The Early Years Foundation Stage curriculum

 Our curriculum is well designed and planned to provide a smooth transition from the Early Years through to Key Stage 1 and Key Stage 2 and to ensure our pupils leave Wooburn Green Primary School with a clear secondary school readiness.
 We use the National Curriculum as a starting point for all subjects so that there is a clear planned progression and coverage of knowledge and skills across school.
 We develop and deepen pupils' understanding of the curriculum by planning high quality and engaging learning opportunities.
 All subjects have a clear intent and implementation statement, with clear long term and medium term planning, which ensures objectives are covered.
 Short term planning ensures lessons are planned in detail and are inclusive of all abilities and needs of pupils.

-To ensure the development of the whole child, their character and learning behaviours; personal, social and health education is integrated into all aspects of the curriculum and taught in a weekly well-being session.
-Each week the pupils also experience a growth mindset lesson and a question time session in which they can further explore their topic 'big question' and the social and cultural aspects of their creative curriculum topic.
+To ensure the development of the whole child, their character and learning behaviours; personal, social and health education is integrated into all aspects of the curriculum and taught in a weekly session.
+Each week the pupils also experience a growth mindset session, a well-being session and the opportunity to have a 'question time' focus during their topic lesson in which they can further explore their topic 'big question' and the social and cultural aspects of their creative curriculum topic.